 Although modern Stoics may not necessarily believe in God, they continue to advocate for curbing emotions like anger and fear in the face of injustice.
 Stoic author Ryan Holiday, for example, told Quartz that “a Stoic wouldn’t spend time complaining about whether Trump deserves to be president and worrying about the uncertain terrible effects of his leadership.”
 Instead, Holiday opined, Stoics would focus on affecting the next presidential election.

-Emotion is a kind of transfiguration, in which certain insuperable difficulties are made harmless or invisible.
 On the surface, this approach might seem practical.
 But Holiday fails to see how emotions are directly tied to our actions.
 We are angry about Republican efforts to defund Planned Parenthood, so we call our state representatives to object; we are scared about encroachments upon the freedom of speech, so we join the American Civil Liberties Union.
 What’s more, Holiday’s word choices are also revealing.
 He characterizes questioning Trump’s legitimacy as “complaining,” and labels fears about the dangers of Trump’s regime as “worrying.”
 These words downplay the gravity of Trump’s election, thereby attempting to discredit the feelings of many people who are rightfully fearful, grieving, or angry.
 Even in contemporary times, Stoics are mired in their resignation to live in the world as it is, rather than imagining the way it could be.

 Indeed, other philosophers have long argued that Stoicism, in failing to grasp the complexity of the world, offers only self-deception.
 Friedrich Nietzsche called Stoics “extraordinary stage-players and self-deluders” who choose to see things falsely.
 And Jean-Paul Sartre saw Stoicism as an evasion that aims to keep both master and slave in their places.
 So Stoicism is inimical to freedom.
 It is true that we cannot control everything, but Stoicism is the wrong response.